THE CATHEDRAL OF SAINT HELENA MARRIAGE POLICY

-Rehearsals are scheduled on Thursday and Friday at 4:00 P.M. or 5:00 P.M. and normally take 30 minutes.
-Other times are available in consultation with the Pastoral Associate for Liturgy.
-The Pastoral Associate for Liturgy and a Cathedral volunteer, conduct the rehearsal.
+Rehearsals are scheduled on Thursday or Friday afternoon/evening at a time that does not conflict with other scheduled events.
+The Pastoral Associate for Liturgy, or his delegate, conducts the rehearsal.
 Please limit the number of people attending the rehearsal to those who will be Readers, Extraordinary Ministers of Holy Communion, Greeters and the members of the Wedding party.
-Additional people may distract your attention from important instructions.
-Since the Cathedral calendar is routinely full, the rehearsal must start and end on time.
-It is very important that the entire wedding party arrives on time for the rehearsal.
+Since the Cathedral calendar is routinely full, it is very important that the entire wedding party arrives on time for the rehearsal.

 The Church takes great care and concern in the preparation of each couple who is preparing for the Sacrament of Marriage.
 By establishing a period of a six-month time for preparation for Marriage, as well as providing programs, interviews and guidance, the Church seeks to help couples as they begin this lifelong journey.
 Guidelines and policies concerning the use of the Cathedral and preparation for the Marriage Liturgy are an important part of Marriage preparation.
 The material in this booklet is provided to assist you in your Marriage planning.
 It is your responsibility to familiarize yourself with it.